Nicotine Withdrawal Timeline: Day-by-Day

 Month 3

 For most people, the active withdrawal phase is essentially over by the end of month 3.
 Your brain’s receptor density is approaching non-smoker levels.
-Your dopamine system is functioning independently.
+Your dopamine system is functioning independently again.

 The Bottom Line: By month 3, you’ve completed the neurobiological withdrawal.
 Your brain has physically restructured itself closer to a non-smoker’s brain.
-What remains after this point are learned associations — habits that will fade with time and exposure.
+What remains are learned associations, habits that fade with continued exposure to triggers without relapsing.

 Months 4-12: Consolidation and Occasional Echoes